Automattic/vip-governance-plugin/README.md

 );
 ```

+## Analytics

+The plugin currently has 2 data points that it records:

+- When it's used which is triggered when the block editor is opened and closed, and
+- When an error occurs from within the plugin

+Both of these data points are simply a counter that is incremented, and does not contain any telemetry or sensitive data.
+You can see what's being collected [here][analytics-file].

 ## Development

 In order to ensure no dev dependencies go in, the following can be done while installing the packages: